optimizacija/neovim-config/README.md

 If for whatever reason you would still like to get your hands on the old setup (which was more c++ oriented) you can do so by checking out the archived branch [archive/version-1](https://github.com/optimizacija/neovim-config/tree/archive/version-1).

+## Disclosure

+Since NeoVim 0.6, a lot of plugins have changed and some functionalities are no longer working.
+I'll revisit my config sometime in the near future, but until then this config won't be fully functional.

 ## Features